-Applicants who graduated five or more years ago but without achieving sufficiently high standing for admission to a graduate program may be considered for admission if, since graduation, they have done significant intellectual work and/or made a significant professional contribution that can be considered equivalent to a higher academic standing.
+Applicants who graduated five or more years ago but without achieving sufficiently high standing for admission to a graduate program may be considered for admission if, since graduation, they have done significant intellectual work and/or made a significant professional contribution or innovation that can be considered equivalent to a higher academic standing, and is relevant to their proposed area of research.
 This contribution and its impact on the profession must be detailed and documented (e.g., publications, research, professional advancement, development of new skills, responsibility, etc.) and presented as part of the application.
+The contributions must be certified by appropriately credentialed authorities.
 The mere passage of time in a profession in and of itself is not sufficient.
 Such applicants may be considered for admission if they have achieved qualifications at least equivalent to those stated in the preceding sections and if recommended by a college for admission.